if-follow-package/.github/profile/README.md

 });

-// Test case: user is not a follower const result2 = followController.isFollower('diff-ymd-package');
+// Test case: user is not a follower const result2 = followController.isFollower('if-follow-package');

 result2.then((result) => {
-  console.log(result);  // Output: "No, diff-ymd-package does not follow you!"
+  console.log(result);  // Output: "No, if-follow-package does not follow you!"
 });

 ```